jkeefe/pi-photo/NOTES.md

 Picked Ubuntu
 Followed the instrutions

-at one point had to do `sudo apt-get install apt-transport-https`

 Sigh

+to complete next step, had to do `sudo apt-get install apt-transport-https`

+did: `sudo apt-get install google-cloud-sdk`

+NOTE: The above ^ command opens the default browser and then you have to log in with the same Google account as the whole google vision api setup.
+This also means you can't do this via ssh, but actually have to have a monitor and keyboard connected to the pi.

+OK, that worked.
+Then, as instructed: